shwetaruparel/FollowMe/README.md

 3) Skip Connections to allow the network to use information from multiple resolution scales to make more precise segmentation decision.

-***An FCN is usually comprised of two parts Encode and Decoder.***
+***An FCN is usually comprised of two parts Encoder and Decoder.***

 ***Encoder***

-  The encoder section is comprised of series of convolutional layers to extract features.Here we shall use Separable Convolution Layer
+  The encoder section is comprised of series of convolutional layers to extract features.Here we use Separable Convolution Layer

-  Separable convolution layers are a convolution technique for increasing model performance by reducing the number of parameters in each   convolution.
+*Separable convolution layers are a convolution technique for increasing model performance by reducing the number of parameters in each convolution.
 A spatial convolution is performed, followed with a depthwise convolution.
 Separable convolutions stride the input with  only the kernel, then stride each of those feature maps with a 1x1 convolution for each output layer, and then add the two together.
-This technique allows for the efficient use of parameters.
+This technique allows for the efficient use of parameters. it is highly computationally efficient whilst also being extremely  accurate.*

 The encoder layers allows model to gain a better understanding of the characeristics in the image, building a depth of understanding    with respect to specific features and thus the 'semantics' of the segmentation.
 The first layer might discern colours and brightness, the next might discern aspects of the shape of the object, so for a human body, arms and legs and heads might begin to become
 successfully segmented.
 Each successive layers builds greater depth of semantics necessary for the segmentation.
 However, the deeper     the network, the more computationally intensive it becomes to train.

+*The batch normalization layer has a number of advantages.
+It makes the network train more quickly and effectively and makes it easier to find good hyperparameters.
+It normalises the inputs of each layer so that they have a mean output activation of zero and standard deviation of one*

 ***1x1 Convolution Layer***

+In TensorFlow, the output shape of a convolutional layer is a 4D tensor.
+However, when we wish to feed the output of a convolutional layer into a fully connected layer, we flatten it into a 2D tensor.
+This results in the loss of spatial information, because no information about the location of the pixels is preserved.We can avoid that by using 1x1 convolutions.

-  The 1x1 convolution layer is a regular convolution, with a kernel and stride of 1.
+*The 1x1 convolution layer is a regular convolution, with a kernel and stride of 1.
 Using a 1x1 convolution layer allows the network to  be able to retain spatial information from the encoder.
-The 1x1 convolution layers allows the data to be both flattened for
-  classification while retaining spatial information.
+The 1x1 convolution layers allows the data to be both flattened for        classification while retaining spatial information.*

 ***Decoder***